mccullaghlab/shapeGMMTorch/README.md

 After being properly fit, a shapeGMM object will have the following attributes:

-	- n_components	             - integer of how many clusters were used in training
-	- n_atoms                    - integer of how many atoms were in the training data
-	- n_train_frames             - integer of how many frames were in the training data
 	- weights_                   - (n_components) float array of cluster weights
 	- means_                     - (n_components, n_atoms, 3) float array of cluster centers/averages